My Boyfriend & I Got A Girlfriend — This is What Happened

 I haven’t seen Kara since, but I’ve texted her to tell her that I’m thinking of her.
 I don’t want her to feel like Ryan and I dumped her and then moved on.
 She was, and is, important to us.

 Some may see this as a cautionary tale against triads.
 But it’s not that at all.
-Even though it didn’t last forever, all three of us got a lot out of that relationship: friendship, excitement and pleasure.
-I could never regret the 10 months of magic that Ryan and I spent in the company Kara — but it’s also true that nothing can protect your heart from the hurt of saying goodbye to someone you love.
+Even though it didn’t last forever, all three of us got a lot out of that relationship: friendship, excitement, and yes, pleasure.
+I could never regret the 10 months of magic that Ryan and I spent in the company of a unicorn — but it’s also true that that magic can’t protect your heart from the hurt of saying goodbye to someone you love.

+Alicia Morgan is the pseudonym of a writer living in the United States.

 Advertisement